 For the starter:

-egg wash: 1 egg yolk plus 2 tablespoons water
+The egg wash: 2 egg yolks plus 2-4 tablespoons milk

 optional fillings: dried cranberries, raisins, chopped nuts, candied fruit, ground cardamom, vanilla or almond extract